ben-denham/drupal-meetup-module-popularity/slides.md

     * Source-code metrics <!-- .element: class="fragment" -->
     * Project metrics considered in practice by surveyed Drupal developers <!-- .element: class="fragment" -->
+* Popularity would be quantified as the total number of module installations.